Opening of the spring hunting season. A man cleans rifle barrel

 Upon inspecting the Lee Enfield, it looked pretty good, but the bolt was tight!
 The bolt guide had a very thick buildup of dry brown gunk.
 It was also very dusty.
 The gunsmith had a unique policy of leaving guns as traded, so you get a clear idea of how it was cared for.

 It turns out this rifle was owned by an elder who passed away.
 God only knows it may have been on his mantle for half a century, but I can tell you no one shot or cleaned it in ages.
 I agreed to buy it if the gunsmith showed me the bore.
 He sprayed the bolt with light oil, and the gunk immediately loosened by a lot.
-This old gun was just in need of a decent cleaning!
+This old gun was just in need of a deep cleaning!
 He then repeatedly ran a bronze brush down the bore bone dry!

 Plumes of dust were coming out, and the bore yielded a tiny bit of shine – Ie. Acceptable but somewhat worn.
 I knew I could deal with that and maybe clean her up better.
 Keep reading as the story continues.